austinvoong/honeypot/README.md

 There are directory specific README files within src and test_environment.

+CRITICAL CHANGE: temporarily using Docker API instead of nmap and p0f.

 ## To-Do
-1. Fully develop the IoT device dataset (DO THIS ASAP)
+1. Fully develop the IoT device dataset (needs to be verified)
 2. Implement the feature analysis module (K-Means) (done)
-3. Create the configuration file generator (can't test, but done?)
+3. Create the configuration file generator (done)
-4. Set up the honeypot deployment system (done)
+4. Set up the honeypot deployment system (semi-done)
-5. Implement the other feature analysis module (DBSCAN) (done_)
+5. Implement the other feature analysis module (DBSCAN) (done)

 ## Prerequisites